Bratteli--Vershik models and graph covering models: Graph coverings weighted by length

-\begin{defn} Let $\fgG = (\fgV,\fgE)$ be a pair of finite sets such that \itemb \item there exists a source map $s : \fgE \to \fgV$ and a range map $r : \fgE \to \fgV$ and \item each vertex $v \in \fgV$ has edges $e_1,e_2 \in \fgE$ such that $s(e_1) = r(e_2) = v$. \itemn As with the case of weighted graphs, the elements of $\fgV$ and $\fgE$ may not be symbolized with large tilde, if there is no confusion.
-A finite directed graph $\fgG$ is called a \textit{flexible graph}, with the vertex set $\fgV$ and the edge set $\fgE$.
-We permit multiple directed edges between each pair of vertices. \end{defn}
+\begin{defn} Let $\fgG = (\fgV,\fgE)$ be a pair of finite sets such that \itemb \item there exists a source map $s : \fgE \to \fgV$ and a range map $r : \fgE \to \fgV$ and \item each vertex $v \in \fgV$ has edges $e_1,e_2 \in \fgE$ such that $s(e_1) = r(e_2) = v$. \itemn As for weighted graphs, the elements of $\fgV$ and $\fgE$ may not be denoted by large tildes if there is no confusion.
+A finite directed graph $\fgG$ is called a \textit{flexible graph}, and has the vertex set $\fgV$ and the edge set $\fgE$.
+Multiple directed edges are permitted between each pair of vertices. \end{defn}

-\begin{rem} A basic graph $\baiG = (\baiV,\baiE)$ can be considered as a weighted graph, i.e., for each $\baie \in \baiE$, the length $l(\baie) = 1$ is assigned.
-On the other hand, because each edge of a flexible graph implicitly has a length that is rarely $1$, in many cases, a basic graph should not be considered to be a flexible graph. \end{rem}